ysayyed/ReactHooks/README.md

 - ### useEffect
   - How to use useEffect hook without dependencies to render once and multiple times.
   - How to use useEffect hook with single dependency.
+  - How to use useEffect hook with dual dependency and how to render fields dynamically.

 ### Note : I have used styled components library to use Component based styling.
 You can also use normal css though.